BitJam/live-usb-maker/README.md

                             makefs: Make the ext4 filesystem even if one exists
                               copy: Overwrite ext4 partition even if antiX/ exists
                                all: All of the above (dangerous!)
+  -- --gui-progress     All remaining args are used as a gui progress bar program

-  -g --gpt              Use gpt partitioning (default) instead of msdos -h --help             Show this usage
+                        Example: --gui-progress yad --progress --auto-close -g --gpt              Use gpt partitioning (default) instead of msdos -h --help             Show this usage
   -i --initrd=<file>    Start with <file> for making encrypt enabled initrd